Energy crisis: Europe’s industry shutting down

 “Sky-high gas prices and aggressive monetary policy tightening have pushed the global economy to the brink of a late 2022/early 2023 recession – defined as two quarters of falling per capita GDP.
 We expect a global recession to be avoided, but a sustained and substantial improvement in growth also seems unlikely,” Oxford Economics said in a note.

 The closures could do long-term damage to Europe’s industrial base.
-In Germany, Europe’s industrial powerhouse, the most energy intensive industry are already being hit hard by unsustainable costs: energy accounts for 26% of the metallurgy industry costs; 19% of basic chemical production; 18% of glass manufacture; 17% for paper; and 15% of construction materials, according to Destatis.
+In Germany, Europe’s industrial powerhouse, the most energy-intensive industries are already being hit hard by unsustainable costs: energy accounts for 26% of the metallurgy industry costs; 19% of basic chemical production; 18% of glass manufacture; 17% for paper; and 15% of construction materials, according to Destatis.
 European carmakers have already begun hoarding windscreens in anticipation of a glass shortage in the months to come.

 Over half of Europe’s aluminium smelters have already been affected by the power crises.
-The EU has temporarily lost 650,000 tonnes of primary aluminium capacity or about 30% of its total, Eurometaux said.
+The EU has temporarily lost 650,000 tonnes of primary aluminium capacity, or about 30% of its total, Eurometaux said.
 Some of Europe’s biggest steel and chemical plants have also been taken offline and there is no clear idea of when they can start up again.
 And Europe's fertiliser industry association says more than 70% of the continent's fertiliser production has been either shut or slowed due to sky-high gas prices.

-As bne IntelliNews reported, after over seven months of war commodity prices across the board have begun to fall in the last few weeks, but even as they come off their panic peaks the prices of things like gas and power remain double or treble their normal levels.
+As bne IntelliNews reported, after over seven months of war, commodity prices across the board have begun to fall in the last few weeks, but even as they come off their panic peaks the prices of things like gas and power remain double or treble their normal levels.

 Steel

 Producers of the metal from Spain to Germany are beginning to slow down or entirely stop their output as the higher costs make production unsustainable, even with steel trading near record levels.
-So far, more than 3mn tonnes of annual capacity are already affected by sharply rising costs, reports Steel News.
+So far, more than 3mn tonnes of annual capacity are already being affected by sharply rising costs, reports Steel News.

-At the start of September India’s ArcelorMittal, one of the largest steelmakers in the world, said it plans to close two of its plants in Germany amid soaring electricity costs.
+At the start of September India’s ArcelorMittal, one of the largest steelmakers in the world, said it was planning to close two of its plants in Germany amid soaring electricity costs.

 Construction steel is typically made in power-intensive electric furnaces that have been hit hard by the record power prices in Europe.